Sign up to our newsletter

 As you may have noticed, we’ve been a little busy in the past few weeks, with major conferences and workshops in Estonia, Florida, and the Virus Bulletin conference in Ottawa.
 Unfortunately, we can’t tell you much about most of these: while some very important work on the mitigation of malware is done in and around these sessions, it can’t always be made public.
 Virus Bulletin is another matter: we were very strongly represented there, presentation-wise, and some papers will be going up on the white papers page very shortly.
 In fact, there’s been something of a queue of white papers building up while other issues were resolved, but I’ve been sneaking in a little editing time so that we can get some of them going through the publication process.

-(Talking of Virus Bulletin, Graham Cluley and Carole Theriault of Sophos put together a video for the conference that might have amused you, but Sophos have removed the video (though not the blog).
-Of course, my real agenda here is to draw your attention to all those people from other companies on camera with the ESET logo on their conference ID.
+[Talking of Virus Bulletin, Graham Cluley and Carole Theriault of Sophos put together a video for the conference that might have amused you, but Sophos have removed the video (though not the blog).
+Of course, my real agenda here was to draw your attention to all those people from other companies on camera with the ESET logo on their conference ID.
 I wonder if there’s a connection? ;) – DH, 2017]

 Meanwhile, out in the great wide world, malware continues to flourish.